StefanJovic123/rate-us-app/README.md

 In order to test socket connection use this tool https://www.piesocket.com/

-creds are
+creds are:
-email: stefan.jovic.up@gmail.com
+- email: stefan.jovic.up@gmail.com
-password: stefan@125
+- password: stefan@125

+How to test
-- dashboard select channel
+- on dashboard select channel
 - find and click on button `Test Online`
 - in next window click on `Connect`
 - after connect is done tpe anything in input and click send (it is made to react to any message for conveniance but there is code and comments that are indicating that events should be filtered in real world app)

 ## NOTE
-Backend flow diagram is not created cause of simple reason, it is very simple how i envision this solution, after one of mentioned actions is triggered depending on what we did, rated app or skipped it, request to backend is sent indicating that event and from that point on backend keeps tracks of when should next rate us dialog appear in app, appearance of rate us dialog can be forced by sending message via socket which will force showing rate us dialog.
+Backend flow diagram is not created cause of simple reason, it is very simple how i envision this solution, after one of mentioned actions is triggered depending on what we did, rated the app or skipped it, request to backend is sent indicating that event and from that point on backend keeps tracks of when should next rate us dialog appear in app, appearance of rate us dialog can be forced by sending message via socket which will force showing rate us dialog.
 App is not doing anything regarding keeping tabs where last Rate Us dialog appeared and why.. all of that is left with backend.